Hadja Lahbib: Minister of Foreign Affairs

-Before she was appointed foreign minister on 15 July 2022, Lahbib was only politically active with the socialist organisation, Solidaris, and she was not a member of the liberal Reformist Movement (MR), whose leader Georges-Louis Bouchez unexpectedly nominated her for the post of Belgian Federal Minister for Foreign Affairs to replace Sophie Wilmès.
+Hadja Lahbib was appointed foreign minister on 15 July 2022.
+Prior to this nomination, Lahbib was not a member of the liberal Reformist Movement (MR), whose leader Georges-Louis Bouchez unexpectedly nominated her for the post of Belgian Federal Minister for Foreign Affairs to replace Sophie Wilmès.
 She took the oath before King Philippe on the same day.
 At the press conference at which she was introduced, she said about her political position:

 "I am not left, not right, but fundamentally free".

 After the interview, Georges-Louis Bouchez asked her to join MR, and she did so.
 Since then, she has repeatedly declared herself to be fully liberal.

 In her capacity as Foreign Minister, she condemned Russia's invasion of Ukraine, expressed full support for Ukraine and called the occupation of Crimea illegal.
 In a letter addressed to the Ukrainian Minister of Foreign Affairs on 28 July 2022, she expressed her support for Ukraine and described Russia's occupation of Crimea as "illegal."
 Dmytro Kuleba, her counterpart at the time, acknowledged "Belgium's sincere and loyal commitment to Ukraine's territorial integrity."

 On 7 October 2022, Lahbib and two lawmakers—Darya Safai and Goedele Liekens—cut their hair in parliament in solidarity with anti-government demonstrations in Iran triggered by the death of Mahsa Amini, a 22-year-old woman, in police custody.